Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.12 =
+* Add option to center form on page
+* Improve 6th, 7th and 8th layout classes for smaller screens
+* Change the 'frm_after_update_field_name' hook to include an array of values
+* Update Bootstrap multiselect to v0.9.13
+* Fix: Prevent loading icon from being huge in some themes
+* Fix: When the jQuery UI css is loaded by another plugin on the form builder page, the required icon looked the same whether required or not.
+This styling conflict is resolved.
+* Fix: Make sure the form description size can be changed in the styling settings.
+* **Pro Features:**
+* Views can now be filtered by fields in the repeating sections.
+* Added [parent_id] shortcode for use in views.
+This shortcode will only have a value when the displaying entries in repeating sections.
+* Allow views to be created using the repeated entries.
+Since each repeating row is an entry in a hidden form, we can allow views to be created using those repeating rows for more flexability.
+* Added order parameter to frm-entry-links
+* Allow options in a post status field to come from the form builder.
+The options should have separate values and the saved values can include 'publish', 'draft', 'private', 'scheduled'.
+* Allow the entry key to be used with the frm-field-value shortcode instead of forcing the entry
+* Replaced inline 50px height for image fields with .frm_image_from_url class for easier control
+* Improve file upload field in Chrome to prevent extra space from showing.
+* Added 'frm_save_post_name' filter.
+This can be used for custom form actions that create posts.
+* Added 'frm_display_data_opts' filter.
+* Fix: When forms were submitted without ajax, the redirect wasn't working consistently.
+* Fix: The shortcodes weren't processing in the message shown after an entry is updated.
+* Fix: When we prevented the PayPal action from triggering on import, we stopped all actions.
+This is now fixed so an action can be set (in the code) to be triggered on import.
+Posts will now be created on import again.
+* Fix: The dynamic list field was showing the entry ID in the entries tab instead of the value.
+* Fix: The Add row button wasn't showing in a repeating section when returning to edit an entry if there were more than two rows in the section.
+* Fix: Improve dropping a field between two sections.
+* Fix: Remove nonce check for frm-entry-update-field shortode.
+Page caching gives front-end nonce checks issues.
+* Fix: We changed the parameters sent to the frm_after_update_field hook without realizing it.
+The 'field_id' attribute was sometimes an object, but was previously always an integer.
+This has been updated for reverse compatibility, and 'field' has been added with the full field object.
+* Fix: If you put -100 for the start date in a date field, -100 would show in the date field instead of 1915.
+This is now working correctly for dynamic values like this with three digits.
+* Fix: When filtering a view with a Dynamic field, NOT EQUAL TO will work correctly.
+* Fix: Double quotes were causing trouble when included inside an error message returned by the frm_validate_field_entry hook

 = 2.0.11 =
 * Fix issue with clearing array keys when sanitizing an array when displaying entry values
 * When the email "reply to" value uses the "from" setting, only use the email address without the name